SevenW/Plugwise-2-py/README.md

 It also serves as a controller of the switches, and it can be used to upload switching/standby schedules to the circles.

 The interface to control is a file interface.
-There are four configuration files:
+There are three configuration files:
 - pw-hostconfig.json: some host/server specific settings.
 - pw-conf.json: intended as static configuration of the plugs.
 - pw-control.json: dynamic configuration.

+Switching / stand-by killer schedules are defines as json files in the schedules folder
-- pw-schedules.json: contains one or more week-schedules to switch the plugs on and off.
+- schedules/*.json: contains a week-schedule to switch the plugs on and off.

-Changes to pw-control.json and pw-schedules.json are automatically picked up by Plugwise-2.py and applied.
+Changes to pw-control.json and schedules/*.json are automatically picked up by Plugwise-2.py and applied.

+pw-control.json and schedules/*.json can be edited with the web applicaiton (see below)

 In the dynamic configuration:
 - logging of the in-circle integrated values can be enabled (usually the one-value-per-hour loggings.